IPFS - What is it, and should you block it on your corporate network?

 We’re currently updating our app so that IPFS gateways are flagged and published in our customers’ threat intel feeds – just like we do with Tor exit nodes and other gateway infrastructure.

-It’s not up to us to make a judgement on whether or not IPFS is suitable for your organization, but we’re committed to providing our customers with the most amount of information possible, gathered from our daily IPv4 scans of the entire Internet, so that they can make an informed choice on how their networks operate.
+It’s not up to us to make a judgement on whether or not IPFS is suitable for your organization, but we’re committed to providing our customers with the most amount of information possible, gathered from our daily IPv4 and IPv6 scans of the entire Internet, so that they can make an informed choice on how their networks operate.